How to Prove Age Discrimination

-To establish an age discrimination claim, plaintiff must show that:
+To establish an age discrimination claim, the employee must show that:

-- she was qualified for the job and met the defendant’s legitimate expectations; and
+- they were qualified for the job and met the defendant’s legitimate expectations; and

-- her position remained open or was filled by a similarly qualified individual who was substantially younger.
+- their position remained open or was filled by a similarly qualified individual who was substantially younger.

 A plaintiff suing under the ADEA must show that “but for” age discrimination, the adverse employment action would not have occurred.
 “But for” caution is not tantamount to sole factor causation.
 See Burrage v.
 United States, 134 S. Ct.
 881, 888-89 (2014).
 In a 2020 decision, the Supreme Court clarified that “a but-for test directs us to change one thing at a time and see if the outcome changes.
 If it does, we have found a but-for cause.”
 Bostock v.
 Clayton Cty., 590 U. S. __ (2020), slip op at *6.

 If you have suffered age discrimination, contact our experienced and effective age discrimination lawyers today to learn about your rights.
 To schedule a preliminary consultation, email us at [email protected] or call Eric Bachman at (202) 769-1681.

 See age discrimination lawyer Eric Bachman’s insights about age discrimination in a recent ABA Journal article A flood of age discrimination lawsuits is expected from COVID-19 and the economic downturn and his recent Forbes columns:

 - If You Are 50+ You Likely Will Be Pushed Out Of Your Job, So Plan Now.

 - COVID-19 Layoff Or Pretext For Age Discrimination Against Older Employees?